rhomobile/rhomobile-docs/docs/en/edge/guide/build_config.md

     :::xml
     <KEYCODE  name="KEYCODE_X" from="0x05" to="0x06" />

-where "KEYCODE_X" = the actual name of the keycode.
+where "KEYCODE_X" = the desired keycode name.
+[Standard Android key names](http://developer.android.com/reference/android/view/KeyEvent.html) are recommended.

 &#52;.
 Relaunch the app and **repeat Step 2 to confirm** that correct code(s) are generated.
 ##More Information

 * [KeyCapture API](../api/keycapture)